smithbrandon/Covalence-Lab-16/README.md

 * Finished early?
 Want to expand your skills?
 * Instead of writing functions that return a promise for calling a stored procedure for every procedure, try consolidating and having a single function that takes a procedure name and an array of arguments as the parameters and returns a promise.
 * Hint: You can write code that will add the ?,?,?,?.... when it is necessary

+### Part B:
+* Each user should have an id, email, and name
+* Modify your Chirps table to require a relationship to a user (Every chirp must have a user that sent it)
+* Add a few users to the database
+* In the Chirp form on the front-end, add an HTML select box (drop-down box) to select the user for the chirp
+* The box options should display the names of the users, but have values of the ids of the users
+* The box options should be populated from a GET request to get the users
+* When you post a chirp, you will also need to send along the id of the selected user
+* So you will be dropping the user column and getting a userId column